clandinq/remindr/README.md

     6. `dead_type`: *abstract* or *paper*.
     7. `website`: Conference website.
 3. `rem_upcoming_presentations.csv`: Reminders for upcoming presentations, including slide submission deadlines.
-    1. `deadline`: Upcoming presentation date or slide submission deadline in yyyy-mm-dd text format.
+    1. `deadline`: Upcoming presentation date or slide submission deadline in yyyy_mm_dd text format.
     2. `dead_type`: *conference presentation* or *slide submission*.
     3. `description`: Description of the conference.
     4. `submission: Link to submit slides to.
 Can be NA if `dead_type`="conference presentation".
     5. `website`: Conference website.
 4. `rem_grant_deadlines.csv`: Grant deadlines.
-    1. `deadline`: Grant deadline in yyyy-mm-dd text format.
+    1. `deadline`: Grant deadline in yyyy_mm_dd text format.
     2. `description`: Description of the grant.
     3. `dead_type`: *deliverable*, *proposal* or other (cannot be NA).
     4. `details`: Details about what the submission requires